Art & Visual Culture Education

 The AVCE programs are intended to meet the needs of students who wish for professional understanding within the field of Art and Visual Culture Education.
 Students may pursue a BFA and an MA in AVCE, or pursue a concentration in community and museums, or earn their teaching certification.
 In the graduate programs, students develop their own focus in conjunction with an AVCE faculty member.
 MA students may choose to submit a theoretical Thesis or practice-based Report to complete their degree requirements.
-In addition, students with a BA or BFA in Art may pursue Post‐Baccalaureate Certification as an unclassified graduate student or as an undergraduate.

 The PhD degree is a highly tailored degree meant to build expertise to enter contemporary arenas of art and visual culture education as a researcher, teacher, and leader.
 PhD students must defend and submit a Dissertation to complete their degree requirements.

 The mission and strength of the program and its faculty is to promote an understanding of social justice, multiculturalism and globalization issues in AVCE theory and practice.